KaniBog/global-layoffs-mysql-project/README.md

 Layoffs aren’t abstract events.
 They ripple through households, communities, and entire industries.

-Working through this analysis showed me how SQL can turn raw, disorganized chaos into a structured story while Tableau uncovered hidden patterns in countless events.
+Working through this analysis showed me how SQL can turn raw, disorganized chaos into a structured story, while Tableau uncovered hidden patterns in countless events.
 Together, they told the story that headlines often overlook — the lives behind the numbers

 ### Call To Action